 "We will reopen, but we will do that in a phased way that protects public health while restarting our economy," the mayor concluded.

-The 4-3 State Supreme Court ruling essentially reopens the state, lifting caps on the size of gatherings, allowing people to travel as they please and allowing shuttered businesses to reopen, including bars and restaurants.
+, lifting caps on the size of gatherings, allowing people to travel as they please and allowing shuttered businesses to reopen, including bars and restaurants.
 Local governments can still impose their own health restrictions, however.